dvfrancis/older-and-wider/README.md

 - Footer:

-    - Fixed at the bottom of each page - contains logo, social media, and copyright information.
+    - Fixed at the bottom of each page - contains logo, social media, and legal\copyright information.
     - The footer allows the user to jump to the social media properties of the podcast.
     - Plain background colour.
     - Logo in centre.
     - Social media icons in centre.
-    - Copyright information in the centre.
+    - Legal information spread across the page.
-    - On mouseover, each link will change colour.
+    - On mouseover, each social media icon will change to colour.
     - The footer is responsive to different device sizes.

 - Home (index):

     - The first page a user sees when they enter the site.
 Contains all pertinent information regarding the podcast, with links to other pages where required.
     - The 'Home' page allows the user to get a good overview of the purpose of the podcast and gives them glimpses of associated activities.
-    - Clickable banner appears beneath the header advertising the merchandise site (at the bottom of the page on mobile).
-When clicked it takes the user to the merchandise website (in a separate tab).
-    - Subtly-animated hero image area with picture of the hosts contains embedded podcast player (with highlight that it was nominated for The Listeners' Choice at the British Podcast Awards 2022).
+    - The page will feature a welcome area (with highlight that it was nominated for The Listeners' Choice at the British Podcast Awards 2022), podcast player, details about the live shows, link to an external merchandise website, and a mailing list signup form .
     - Overview section has three sections - one for the podcast, one for Jenny Eclair, and one for Judith Holder - containing brief summary, with links to more in-depth sections on the 'About' page.
 Each card flips from the picture to the written content on mouseover.
     - Background picture of the 'Older and Wider' logo features in the podcast section
     - Background pictures of Jenny and Judith feature in their individual sections.